shingo256/trashed/README.md

 The trash can has to be compliant with freedesktop.org spec in
 <http://freedesktop.org/wiki/Specifications/trash-spec/>

-Note that it's basically for Linux including WSL but not Windows or mac OS.
+Note that it's basically for Emacs on Linux including Windows Linux but not Native Windows or Mac OS.

 ## Installation